Is Python's GIL the software world's biggest blunder?

 When language architects designed Python, they couldn’t conceive of a world where computers had more than one core.

-As this rice on a chessboard scenario is taken to its logical conclusion, effectively infinite CPU speeds would be achieved in a relatively short period of time.
+Taking this rice on a chessboard scenario to its logical, exponential conclusion achieves effectively infinite CPU speeds in a relatively short period of time.

 Python multithreading